 Whether it’s adding a VA to a website or mobile app, creating a conversational IVR experience, or proactively sending notifications to prevent needless calls, our Contact Centre AI solutions work on any platform and with any Contact Centre-as-a-Service (CCaaS) provider.

 While Contact Centre AI enables enterprises to select only what they need from our conversational AI solutions (and deploy them wherever and however they want), many organizations choose to partner with Nuance to take a holistic approach that multiplies the value of their investments.

 For example, one major US telco has partnered with Nuance for over 12 years, and recently used our open APIs to integrate VA and live chat with its other technologies, leading to a 50% increase in CSAT scores and a 38% increase in conversion rate.

 In challenging times, flexibility is even more essential.
-The ability to quickly address new customer needs with advanced contact center AI solutions across every channel—and move apps between clouds with ease—is vital for enterprises to thrive now, and long into the future.
+The ability to quickly address new customer needs with advanced contact centre AI solutions across every channel—and move apps between clouds with ease—is vital for enterprises to thrive now, and long into the future.